falcosecurity/falco-website/content/en/docs/reference/plugins/plugin-api-reference.md

 State tables are dynamic structures.
 Each table is defined by a given key type, which can be any of the types supported by the `ss_plugin_state_type` enumeration.
 Then, the each key-value mappings contained in the table are referred to as *table entries*.
 Each entry has a specific set of information fields, which is shared across all the entries of the same table.
 Each field is named and has a specific type.
 The set of fields for the entries of a given table is defined dynamically at runtime and can be extended by different actors.
 For example, libsinsp populates the `threads` table with a given set of information fields for each table's entry (representing a given thread info), and plugins can read and write the value of those fields by obtaining accessors for those.
 However, plugins also have the opportunity of defining new fields inside the `threads` table, with a new unique name and a specific type, and libsinsp will be responsible of hosting that new piece of information for each thread and make it available to all actors in the framework.
 The same can happen for tables defined by any plugin.

 Given that state tables can get modified by different actors at runtime, there has to be a deterministic disambiguation about consistency of table edits and visibility of those changes.
 The plugin API implements this by guaranteeting a deterministic and non-changing total ordering of all the actors in the system.
 Considering a given ordering, an actor will have visibility only over the changes applied by actors coming before it in the given ordering.
 In the Falcosecurity libs and the plugin framework, the guaranteed order is the one by which plugins are loaded at runtime.
 The first actor in the order is always libsinsp itself, which means that all plugins will always see all the table modifications authored by libsinsp at a given point in time.
 Then, plugins are ordered by following their loading order at runtime.
 This means that if Plugin B is loaded in Falco after Plugin A, then Plugin B will see all the table changes performed by Plugin A at runtime, but not the countrary (however, they'll both have visibility over the changes performed by libsinsp).
 As such [the plugins loading order in Falco](/docs/plugins/usage/#loading-plugins-in-falco) can be functionally relevant.

+### Subtables and complex data types

+The plugin framework supports a special table field type which is the `table` type.
+Table entries can use this field to store the handle to another table, which means each entry can have its own subtables.

+For example, the `threads` table has a field named `file_descriptors`.
+This field allows accessing the file descriptor table of every thread, making it possible to access useful information about a specific open file descriptor like file `name`, `pid`, and much more.

+This also unlocks the ability for tables to store/access arrays, maps or even more complex data types.
+The plugin can "wrap" the complex type in a table by implementing the interface functions for that type, allowing the complex data types to be stored as a subtable.

 ### Obtaining Accessors